apushkarev/Krpano-Developer-Library/README.md

 # KRPano Developer Library
 Version 2.5.4 (10-20-19)

-This is a tiny library with powerful daily tools for developer.
-It helps to save time and produce simpler, more legible code.
+This is a tiny library with powerful daily tools for krpano developer.
+It helps save time and produce simpler more legible code.
 Place it in your project folder and include in usual way.
 ## Overview
 - **`invisible_content`** style for smart visibility management of any displayed object;
 - **`console`** calls for easy debug output;
 - **`asynccall`** shortcut (nice addition to **`callwhen`**);
-- **`reliable_width`** and **`reliable_height`** styles to get and handle textfield dimensions when they are ready.
-The arbitary(unset) textfield dimensions are not available at the moment when textfield is created, so we need to wait until sizes are defined by krpano engine;
+- **`reliable_width`** and **`reliable_height`** styles to asynchronously obtain and handle textfield dimensions when they are rendered.
+The arbitary(unset) textfield dimensions are not available at the moment when textfield is created.
+That's why code needs to wait until sizes are defined by krpano engine;
 - **`new`**, **`newhotspot`** and **`newlayer`** – calls to support object-oriented style of code.
 They make code A LOT shorter and manage inheritance in a distinct way;
 - **`this`** – just a tag to make aliases.
 ## More details